harrycresswell/harry/content/writing/page-site-params.md

 {{ end }}
 ```

-To loop through the data, I pass the variable into a Range function and append the *topics* key to the end.
+To loop through the data, I pass the method into a Range function and append the *topics* key to the end.
 To return the title of each topic I use `.Page.Title`, rather than `.Title` alone.

 Taking this further is perhaps outside the scope of this article, however it’s worth looking at my [topic single page template](https://github.com/harrycresswell/harry/blob/master/themes/hc-starter/layouts/taxonomy/topic.html), if you want to create a page for each topic and list the content pages within the taxonomy.

 #### Access Data files with `.Site.Data`

-As we’ve seen in the previous two examples, not all `.Site` variables expose data from the config file.
-Some Site variables are used to access data from elsewhere.
+As we’ve seen in the previous two examples, not all `.Site` Methods expose data from the config file.
+Some Site Methods are used to access data from elsewhere.

-Another example is `.Site.Data`, which is used to fetch data from the data folder.
+One such method is `.Site.Data`, which is used to fetch data from the data folder.
 The data folder is a place to store data files that contain data associated with your website, which don’t necessarily require a dedicated page.

 The *data/settings/signup.yaml* file I use on my personal website is a good example of this.